 The usual cadence of shapes, which shares affinities with Harvey Quaytman’s swooning forms and the strategies of the Supports/Surfaces movement, is redirected into an echo.
 Planes that would usually radiate outwards, right and left, now pile up on top of each other, obstructing each other, complicating the picture with physical depth and shadowy perspective.

 Language, unspoken, unshared, or solemnly uttered in a vacuum, piles up.
-The way in which these new occlusions incite the body to move in a new choreography of apprehending recalls Willys de Castro, as well as Lee Bontecou.
-And yet, this absorption of references, forced through the simplest materials, is expressed in a visual language that is Kahn’s alone.
+Occlusions incite the body to move in a new choreography of apprehending.
+And yet, these works that are rich with allusions, references and art historical hints – forced through the simplest materials – present a visual language that is Kahn’s alone.
 It is an inventory of the artist’s syntax that guides us into the histories that inform his lexicon.

 Wyatt Kahn was born in 1983 in New York, NY, US, and lives and works in New York, NY, US.
 Recent institutional solo exhibitions include Variations on an object at Museo di Arte Moderna e Contemporanea di Trento e Rovereto, Trento, IT (2016); and Object Paintings at the Contemporary Art Museum, St. Louis, MO, US (2015).
 The artist was also included in the group exhibition Jay DeFeo: The Ripple Effect at Le Consortium, Dijon, FR, which traveled to the Aspen Art Museum, Aspen, CO, US (both in 2018).